-If you’re a crafty bride, then putting together your own wedding flowers can save you a bunch!
+If you’re a crafty bride, then putting together your own big-day blooms can save you a bunch!
 Here are our top tips for DIY wedding flowers…

 Think about whether it matches your theme

 If you have your heart set on elegant peony arrangements or intricate floral arches, then DIY flowers may not be the best route for you.
 DIY works best if you’re either having a rustic, garden theme wedding where a mixture of blooms and colours will fit right in, or a simple style where single-bloom bouquets will work (think bundles of roses, tulips or gypsophila).

 Don’t do it if you’re in a time crunch

 DIY wedding flowers may save you money, but they definitely take more time and effort!
 If you’re making a lot of the wedding decor yourself, then it can be tempting to want to do all the flowers too, but bear in mind that the more floral arrangements you have to create, the more time you’ll have to sacrifice in the days leading up to the wedding.

 Try a DIY florist service

 There’s a happy medium between handing over everything to your florist, and taking on 100% of the floral arrangements yourself.
 Some florists will provide a budget-friendly DIY service, where they’ll deliver a bulk order of flowers to you just before the wedding so you don’t have to worry about ordering or transportation – try The Great British Florist if this sounds like your kind of option.
 Alternatively, some flower farms will offer to create important pieces for you, like the bouquets, and you can take on the table arrangements yourself.